ProactiveProgrammers/palindrome-checker-starter/writing/reflection.md

 TODO: Provide the command that you used to run the coverage tracking for the test suite
 TODO: Make sure that you explain the quality of your tests as explained by the coverage report
+TODO: While you are not required to achieve `100%` coverage of the program under test,
+      you are encouraged to achieve as high of test coverage as you can.
+TODO: Depending on your implementation, it should be possible to achieve `100%`
+      code coverage of the functions in the three program modules!

 ## Source Code